Dear Respected Members,

 Dear Sharmaji,

-The import-export Code No and Port Shipping data available in public domain may be in the Partnership Firm's name only.
-As such how they can prove the allegation that the three employees are secretly working there and creating conflict of interests against their current employer?
+Secondly, even if your allegations are based on the suspicion that the said partnership firm is a pseudo one actually run by the three employees, what is the proof?
+Mere suspicion cannot take the place of proof.
+The customers being the same might be a mere coincidence based exclusively on the choice of the same customers themselves.
+The import-export Code No and Port Shipping data available in the public domain may be in the Partnership Firm's name only.
+As such, how can they prove the allegation that the three employees are secretly working there and creating a conflict of interests against their current employer?

-The Principles of Natural Justice applies to all suspended employees facing disciplinary proceedings irrespective of the sectarian classification.
+Fourthly, does the contract of employment or service regulations provide for suspension pending inquiry?
+Whether any subsistence allowance was paid to them?
+The principles of natural justice apply to all suspended employees facing disciplinary proceedings irrespective of the sectarian classification.
 Even if there is no express provision for suspension by the employer, of course, it is inherent with the power to appoint.
 But non-payment of subsistence allowance during suspension would certainly vitiate the entire disciplinary action.

 You are perfectly right in rejecting their resignation on the ground of pending disciplinary action against them.
 This can be a valid defense against their claim for gratuity.

-Therefore, my suggestion would be
+Therefore, my suggestion would be:

 OR